 Is This Course Right for You?

-Bottom Line: Grant Writing: Keys to a Successful Proposal provides a comprehensive overview of the proposal process and would be a particularly useful course for the beginning grant writer or organization new to the grant process.
-The course may be most helpful for those interested in grants from foundations, although Dr. Feenstra does cover topics specific to government grants such as an introduction to Grants.gov.
+Bottom Line: Grant Writing: Keys to a Successful Proposal provides a comprehensive overview of the proposal process and would be especially helpful for the beginning grant writer or organization new to the grant process.
+The course may be most useful for those interested in grants from foundations, although Dr. Feenstra does cover topics specific to government grants such as an introduction to grants.gov.
 Additionally, in the budget section, some of what he covers regarding indirect cost rate applies specifically to government grants.